-It's true that Connect 4 is very similar to Tic-Tac-Toe, but, for players who are not used to the board, it can be almost intimidating.
-One of the most important things to remember while playing is that you need to anticipate your opponents moves more so than you would in Tic-Tac-Toe.
+It's true that Connect 4 is very similar to other strategy games, but for players who are not used to the rack, it can be almost intimidating.
+One of the most important things to remember while playing is that you need to anticipate your opponent's moves.
 You don't want to inadvertently force your opponent into a winning position!

 On the standard 7-column board, any connect-four that is not vertical must use one checker from the center column.
 This means that if you control most of the central column, it will be very difficult for your opponent to get a connect-four.

 If your opponent can create three-in-a-row with an open, playable space on either side, then you will probably lose.
 Prevent this ahead of time by paying attention as soon as your opponent gets two checkers in a row.
 Trying to anticipate ways your opponent could win will help you defend against it.